rafael2903/exercism-typescript/README.md

-# TypeScript exercises solutions
+# Exercism TypeScript Solutions

-My solutions for the exercises of TypeScript track of [exercism.org](https://exercism.org/dashboard)
+This repository contains my solutions for the TypeScript track on [exercism.org](https://exercism.org/dashboard).